 The chief fiscal officer of a participating local district shall submit to the board of trustees such information, and shall cause to be performed such duties, in respect to the employees of such local district as shall be prescribed by the board of trustees in order to carry out the provisions of this chapter, and shall pay such pro rata cost of premiums and expenses as may be levied by the board of trustees.
 (1955, c.
 451, 1961, c.
-42, § 2.)
+42, § 2, 1963, c.
+76, § 4.)

-Effect of amendment.-The 1961 amendment added in the first paragraph the references to the national guard and the adjutant general.
+Effect of amendments. - The 1961 the adjutant general.

+amendment added in the first paragraph the references to the national guard and ent second paragraph.